 Christenings for children

-If you would like to consider having your child baptized at St. James’, we invite you to come along to one of our All Age Worship services, after which the Vicar will arrange to visit you at home to talk about baptism, if that feels right as the next step for you.
+If you would like to consider having your child baptized at St. James’, we invite you to come along to one of our All Age Worship services and make contact with our Churchwarden, Louise Garnett, who will give you an application form.
 Our All Age Worship services take place at 11am on the third Sunday in the month.
 They are welcoming and inclusive and last for about 45 minutes – please see our list of services for details of our next All Age Worship service.
 Christening usually takes place at St. James’ on the fourth Sunday of the month at 2.30pm, on alternative months.
 We baptise up to two families in that service.
-We are part of a group of churches who share one Vicar, so we plan our Christenings accordingly.
-Sometimes we can offer Christening within a Sunday morning service.
-You will be able to discuss the options with the Vicar during her visit to you.
+While we are in vacancy we will endeavour to fir your preferred date but the visiting priest will be contacted.

 Exploring more about what Christening means

 Your child is precious to you and precious to God.
 You want the very best for them, and so does God.
 You want them to make right choices in life, for themselves and for others.